Gwali-1/PY_CHANNELS_ASYNC/docs/docs.md

-# Py_channel_Async
+# PY_CHANNELS_ASYNC

-\_An async-native python channel implementation.
+_An async-native python channel implementation._

-Providing a non blocking, coroutine friendly way for tasks to communicate and synchronize.
+_Providing a non blocking, coroutine friendly way for tasks to communicate and synchronize._

-Exposes APIs to facilitate concurrent task communication through message passing like channels in Go.
+_Exposes APIs to facilitate concurrent task communication through message passing like channels in Go._

-Works seamlessly with existing async await concurrency model in python (using asyncio).
+_Works seamlessly with existing async await concurrency model in python (using asyncio)._

-Pipeline to stream data in a producer consumer pattern \_
+_Pipeline to stream data in a producer consumer pattern_